Hattie Lloyd 15/02/23

 Carrying on back along Goodge Street, turn right onto Charlotte Street, a relatively quiet little street which seems to have wrangled more than its fair share of excellent restaurants.
 It would be pretty much impossible to get round all of them in a year, let alone a day.
 But if you somehow did manage to exhaust all the options?
 You can always return to No 23, right next door to Carousel, the restaurant which hosts guest chefs from around the world for weekly residencies.
 No 23 is their slightly more permanent wing, a 16 seater space which they let out to roving food outfits for a few months at a time.

 Currently, that food outfit is Poon’s Wontoneria, a dumpling-focussed pop-up from Amy Poon, who – no biggie – has the legacy of what was probably London’s best loved Chinese restaurant of all time resting on her shoulders.
 Her parents’ Covent Garden eatery closed after 30 years in the biz with a Michelin star and a crowd of fans to its name, and since she was old enough to take on the mantle, Amy’s brought the place back to life through a series of pop-ups, supperclubs and more.
-Now, she’s here on Charlotte Street until early May with her ‘wontoneria’, hawking bowls of silky dumplings (packed with prawn, chicken, pork or veg), slicked with a lip-smacking chilli vinegar made to the Poon family recipe.
+Now, she’s here on Charlotte Street until October 2023 with her ‘wontoneria’, hawking bowls of silky dumplings (packed with prawn, chicken, pork or veg), slicked with a lip-smacking chilli vinegar made to the Poon family recipe.
 It’s the kind of pure joy you just can’t bottle (except they have, and you can buy some to take home with you).

 Take a stool up at the counter, or grab a bowl to go, then it’s onwards to our next stop…